-This dark-roux gumbo recipe originates in Cajun country.
+This dark-roux gumbo originates in Cajun country.
 This recipe first appeared in our April 2013 special feature on New Orleans.

 - 2 medium onions (1 quartered, 1 finely chopped)